A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Stability analysis

-\ak{Theorem \ref{combined_thm} demonstrates local convergence to an optimal solution of the OGR problem \eqref{Problem_To_Min} that, following Lemma \ref{eqbr_lemma}, satisfies $\omega^* = \vect{0}_{|N|}$.
-The main conditions for stability are Assumption~\ref{assum_angles}, which is abundant in power literature, and Design condition \ref{assum_gains}.
-In the following section, we demonstrate the relevance of Design condition \ref{assum_gains}, explaining how it applies to various generator models. }
+Theorem \ref{combined_thm} demonstrates local convergence to an optimal solution of the OGR problem \eqref{Problem_To_Min} that, following Lemma \ref{eqbr_lemma}, satisfies $\omega^* = \vect{0}_{|N|}$, {hence satisfying all the objectives of the problem statement in Section \ref{sec: Problem Statement}.} The main conditions for stability are Assumption~\ref{assum_angles}, which is abundant in the power literature, and Design condition \ref{assum_gains}.
+In the following section, we explain how Design condition \ref{assum_gains} applies to various generation schemes.

+\begin{remark} It should be noted that the local nature of the convergence result in Theorem \ref{combined_thm} follows from the presence of sinusoids in the power transfers \eqref{sys1d}.
+In particular, if \eqref{sys1d} is linearized, then the set of equilibria of the resulting system would be globally attractive. \end{remark}